 Clause 3: Authorized Users

-The "Authorized users" clause for your Terms & Conditions is usually only necessary if you want to limit access to your website or app somehow.
+This clause is usually only necessary if you want to limit access to your website or app somehow.

 One example of where this kind of clause is important is dating websites.
 Since laws can be very strict about adults corresponding with minors, the age limitation is a legal protection.